What are accessible buses?

 - If you are visually impaired, stay close to the bus stop so the driver can see you.

 If you are wheelchair-bound:

 - Wait for the ramp to be extended and the body of the bus to be lowered

 - Use one of the two priority wheelchair spaces provided on each side of the bus

 - Travel facing the back of the bus and brace your wheelchair against the back of the seat or partition in front of the wheelchair space, close to the side of the bus.
-Apply wheelchair brakes while the bus is moving.
+Use the restraining strap and apply wheelchair brakes while the bus is moving.